 Paul’s mom didn’t make costumes, but she used her media background to help promote the event.
 Jason’s mom, Kathy Sudeikis, used her years as a travel agent to get all of the hosts and the celebrity guests in and out of Kansas City.
 And Rob’s sister, Julie McKee, an attorney, and brother-in-law, Mark McKee, a successful restaurateur, used their combined experience to pull the logistics of the weekend together.
 Their families and friends, many of whom have become like family, continue to volunteer hundreds of hours of time each year to bring the annual event back to Kansas City.

 The benefits have not just been financial.
-Over the years the attention that Big Slick has brought to Children’s Mercy has helped with their recruiting efforts attracting top talent.
+Over the years, the attention that Big Slick has brought to Children’s Mercy has helped with their recruiting efforts attracting top medical and research talent.
 Big Slick also helped to expose an even larger audience to the nationally recognized work being done at the Cancer Center.

 Having raised $1.5 million, Rob, Paul and Jason invited Big Slick alumni and area natives Eric Stonestreet and David Koechner as to join them as hosts.
 Together the five of them, along with their families and friends, are hard at work planning this year’s event.